faitGabriele/faitGabriele/README.md

 ## What I am doing now

-Right now I am figuring out my first coding project.
+Right now I am working on a small Flask web app to calculate the average-daily-balance for cryptocurrencies.

 ## Knowledges